oscal-compass/compliance-trestle/docs/trestle_author_jinja.md

 ## Jinja and jinja extensions provided by trestle.

-[Jinja](https://jinja.palletsprojects.com/en/3.0.x/) is a powerful templating engine that is both more flexible that pure 'Moustache' approaches, and not coupled to a particular web application server. (as an example Django templates).
+[Jinja](https://jinja.palletsprojects.com/en/3.0.x/) is a powerful templating engine that is both more flexible that pure 'Moustache' approaches, and not coupled to a particular web application server (as an example Django templates).
 Users are encouraged to review the [template designer documentation](https://jinja.palletsprojects.com/en/3.0.x/templates/) for jinja as all core functionality is exposed.

 Trestle's implementation of the Jinja command works in the following way: